ScienceComputing/Python_Programming/README.md

-# Welcome to the Python Gallery repository!
+# Python makes me feel like a man!

-Here, you'll find a curated collection of Python codes in various courses such as AI in Medicine, Data Science, Bioinformatics Algorithm I've taken.
-Whether you're a fellow learner or an aspiring Python developer, I hope this repository will be a valuable resource for you to explore and understand the practical applications of Python in different scientific contexts.
+Presenting a meticulously curated compilation of Python codes gathered from AI in Medicine, Data Science, Bioinformatics Algorithm, and Computer Science with Python.
+Whether you're fellow learners or aspiring Python developers, this repository is designed to serve as a valuable resource for your exploration and comprehension of Python's real-world applications across various scientific domains.

 $${\color{orange}Let's \space \color{orange}Be \space \color{red}Python \space Enthusiasts!}$$